 Alternatively, you may wish to contact us via email: email@example.com or by letter: DLF, 34 Chatfield Road, Wandsworth, London SW11 3SE

 To help us give you a concise and informative reply, please provide us with as much detail as possible, including information on the difficulties you are having and any solutions you have considered, such as equipment ideas.

 Another source of advice is a disabled or independent living centre where you would have the opportunity to try out a range of equipment.
 There are several of these around the country where you can go for impartial advice.
 Your local authority will also be able to give you details of centres in your area.

 Association for the Study of Obesity, PO Box 410 Deal, Kent CT14 4AP

 The Association for the Study of Obesity (ASO) is a UK charity dedicated to the understanding, prevention and treatment of obesity.

 SATRA, Innovation Park, Rockingham Road, Kettering, Northants NN16 9JH

 Helpline: 0845 345 0165

 Fax: 01536 533240

-The Bladder and Bowel Foundation (B&BF) is the UK wide charity for people with bladder and bowel control problems.
-B&BF provides information and support services, including a confidential helpline, for anyone affected by these conditions as well as their families, carers and healthcare professionals.
+Formerly known as the Bladder and Bowel foundation, the Bladder and Bowel Community is a UK wide service for people with bladder and bowel control problems.
+They offer information and support services, including a confidential helpline for anyone affected by these conditions, as well as their families, carers and healthcare professionals.